itsViney/age-when-published/readme.txt

 1. Upload the plugin files to the `/wp-content/plugins/age-when-published` directory, or install the plugin through the WordPress plugins screen directly.
 2. Activate the plugin through the 'Plugins' screen in WordPress
-3. Set the date of birth in Settings > Age When Published
+3. Set the date of birth in 'Settings > Age When Published'
-4. Insert the Age When Published block
+4. Insert the 'Age When Published' block into your single post or loop template using the block editor

 == Changelog ==